Homeowners Insurance Disbursement

 Document the Damage

-Take clear photos or videos of the damage or loss if it's safe to do so.
-This visual evidence can be invaluable during the claims process and helps establish the extent of damage.
+Take clear photos or videos of the damage if it's safe to do so.
+This visual proof helps support your claim and shows how bad the damage really is.

 3. 3